 Your new business dream is coming ever closer to reality.
 What are the next steps to take after receiving your business license?

 This is the time to line up financing, as lenders may not consider providing loans to businesses lacking licensure.
 If you have not already consulted a business attorney, consider doing so now.
 Your lawyer can advise you on trademarks, taxes, tech compliance, protecting consumer security, and the various legal issues involved with a new enterprise.
+Just don’t get too far ahead of yourself and forget to draft up a business plan for your ecommerce shop.

 And who knows?
 In 1994, Jeff Bezos started an online business selling books.
 Amazon has grown a bit since then, but once upon a time, it was a small business startup.